chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 -  An expression of a class type is taken to be ``false`` if it is ``nil`` and is ``true`` otherwise.

+Other standard types also allow implicit conversion for conditionals as indicated in their documentation.

    *Open issue*.